-To operate, point the remote at the projection screen or at the projector (not at the computer).
+To operate, point the remote at the projector (not at the computer).
 The range of optimum operation is about 15 feet (4.5m).

 Pressing the remote's Power button when the projector's Power toggle switch is in the Off position does not cause the projector to power up.
 You need to put the projector's Power toggle switch in the On position to let the remote power on the projector.